seletonurb/myrubyblog/README_TUTORIAL.md

 ## Scaffolding in Rails

-Scaffolding in rails will basically create everything related to a model: the controller, the model, the view, the database migration, the unit tests, the styles, and helpers.
+Scaffolding in rails will basically create everything related to a model: the controller, the model, the view, the database migration, the unit tests, the styles and helpers.

 ```
 rails g scaffold category name:string